yodrew/darkroomretreat/manuscript/air.md

 I call it a helix vent because of how air actually moves through it: like a corkscrew.
 It might look like air would zigzag through like light.
 But air is a fluid like water and takes the path of least resistance.
 Which is to maintain the same curved trajectory by _helixing_ through.
 Because the helix is the natural form of fluids in motion under any circumstance, this minimizes friction within the airstream as well.

 The helix vent can go anywhere.
-Flaps of its face opening poke through a 40 x 282mm slot and fold down with tape or glue.
+Flaps of either its edge or face opening poke through a slot and get taped or glued down.

  - window: attach it to the back of a blind and crack the window behind it.
  - door: cut slot(s) in it and use helix vent instead of a threshold vent.
- - wall vent (leading outside or to another room): attach vent to a cardboard box and attach box to the wall over the vent.
-Vents can be either supply or return vents; air flows either direction through the vent.
+ - wall (leading outside or to another room): attach vent to a flat cardboard box and attach box to the wall over the vent.
+Vent can be either supply or return
+ - silencer: inside (without shell) or out, attached at face or edge

 If your darkroom's ventilation is passive, put vents both low and high in room to enable convection.
 This works better the greater the inside and outside temperature difference; the greater the vertical distance between vents; and the more vents.

-Do you need a more compact vent or wish to manufacture vents?
-I prototyped some based on the same helix principle that proved too difficult to make by hand.
-Write me for photos, plans, and instructions.
-It is 280H x 180W x 60D (where W is distance through vent).
-Further reductions are possible (down to W of 65) for compact applications.
+Do you need a more compact vent?
+I used the 3-4-5 triangle ratio in the channels, so it can be shrunk to make a narrower, shorter air passage.
+Do you wish to manufacture vents?
+A set of simple wooden or sheet metal templates and jigs can speed production tremendously while keeping equipment and investment to a minimum.
+Start in your garage.

 Materials are simple and non-toxic: heavy black acid-free paper, cardboard, fabric, and wood glue.
 Look in art or office supply shops for the paper.
 North Americans, use this paper weight and size [____conversion chart____](http://www.paper-paper.com/weight.html).
 If large sheets are unavailable, glue small sheets together between folds in plan.
 Wood glue has high tack and quick drying time, easing assembly.
 School glue will work, too.